rajkumarpal07/powertamil-dictionary/README.md

 # Other information
 The words in the dictionary may have an ambiguous, figurative or meaning other than widespread use.
 Also, the dictionary is seeded with the contents of AgaraMuthali as a starter.

-Anyone can take part in the compilation of the dictionary.
+Anyone can take part in the compilation of this dictionary.
 You can suggest a new term, open a meaning discussion, or simply correct a mistake or inaccuracy by opening an issue.

 # Compiling a dictionary
-There are two ways to get involved in building a frontend dictionary:
+There are two ways to get involved in building a Tamil dictionary:

-    1.Suggest a new term for translation
+    1.Suggest a new term
-    2.Suggest a better translation of an existing term.
+    2.Suggest a better meaning of an existing term.

 Any of these actions is best done using a pull request, but you can just start a task with discussion.
 Until there is a clear approach to the design of a dictionary entry, formulate new terms based on existing examples.